Chair’s Introduction

 Impairment assessment

-Goodwill and other intangible assets, as disclosed in Note 14 to the financial statements, are significant assets on the Group’s balance sheet and the carrying amounts of these assets includes those recognised in the prior year on the acquisition of Sentry.
+Goodwill and other intangible assets, as disclosed in Note 13 to the financial statements, are significant assets on the Group’s balance sheet.
 The carrying amount of the Group’s and the Company’s tangible and intangible assets, including goodwill on the Group’s balance sheet, is considered at each reporting date to determine whether there is any indication that those assets have suffered an impairment loss.
 The Committee reviews this assessment.
 If there is such an indication, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any) through determining the value in use of the cash generating unit that the asset relates to.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash generating unit to which the asset belongs.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the impairment loss is recognised as an expense.
-There are no impairment losses recognised in respect of intangible assets in the financial statements of the Group in the year ended 30 June 2023.
+There are no impairment losses recognised in respect of intangible assets in the financial statements of the Group in the year ended 30 June 2024.
 The Committee received and reviewed reports from both management and the external auditors and, where appropriate, challenged the assumptions taken and the conclusion reached.
 The Committee reviewed summary reports produced by management detailing the outcomes of the impairment assessment.

 Internal audit arrangements